momalave/myUpscaler/README.md

 make
 ```

-The run the code using the appropiate arguments:
+Run the code using the appropiate arguments:
 ```
 ./myScaler --input-file /path/to/video/input --output-file /path/to/video/out --audio-flag <optional flag to include audio>
 ```